Textbook information can be found by viewing your class schedule in CIS or at the Campus Bookstore.

 You may choose a catalog year that was in effect no more than 4 years prior to graduation.
 The catalog year must be indicated on your graduation application

 To do this, students must log into the Campus Information System (CIS) and click on the student tab, find the heading "Graduation Information."
 Under the subheading "Graduation", select "Graduate Student Degree Tracking".
 Students should also view the Graduation Overview for Masters Candidates on the Graduate School website.
-The Division of Occupational Therapy requires three steps: Supervisory Committee, Program of Study, and Non-Thesis Final Examination.
+The Occupational Therapy program requires three steps: Supervisory Committee, Program of Study, and Non-Thesis Final Examination.

 - Request for Supervisory Committee